ColeridgeGuo/KnowledgeMap/README.md

 Process the list of articles to remove unuseful info, leave only abstracts and some titles for entity-relation extraction.

-## stanford_dependencies_demo.py
+## relation_extraction.py
-A demo for dependency parsing using official `stanfordnlp` package.
+extract sentence cores as relations for building a knowledge base.

 ## stanford_ner_demo.py

 A demo for Named-Entity Recognition parsing using `StanfordNERTagger` in the `nltk` package.